kheller18/data-structures-algorithms/questions/cPlusPlus.md

 22. What is the difference between shallow copy and deep copy?
   ![deep vs shallow copy](../images/cPlusPlus/shallow_deep_copy.png)

 23. What is the difference between virtual functions and pure virtual functions?
-     + `Virtual Function`: is a member function in the base class that you redefine in a derived class.
+      + `Virtual Function`: a member function in the base class that you redefine in a derived class.
 It is declared using the virtual keyword.
        ```
        class base{
        public: